 Heather McDonald – Managing Director

-Heather’s connection with Queenstown and Central Otago goes back to the Gold Rush days.
+Heather’s connection with Queenstown and Central Otago goes back to the Gold Rush days in the 1860’s.
 Her great-grandparents owned the local store for gold miners in Skippers Canyon and her grandparents once ran Ben Lomond Station.
 The property ran from the base of Coronet Peak to the (now) gondola.

 She caught the travel bug and saw the world before coming home to Queenstown as a nurse.
 She somehow ended up driving tours around the area, particularly to Skipper Canyon, where she bumped into her now-husband, Lance.